Welcome to yoga workshop Fridays! Don’t know what I am talking about, check out this post.

 This series will be each Friday explaining how to do a particular pose leading up to a peak pose on the last Friday of the month.
 Throughout this series, I ask that you listen to your body to prevent injury and warm up for a pose when needed.

 Disclaimer: Though I am a certified yoga instructor, please consult your doctor before you begin practice and note that everyone’s practice may look a bit different as you align the pose to your body.

 You probably see the theme with this month’s poses.
 Today’s pose is bridge pose or Setu bandhasana in sandskrit.
 Bridge pose is another backbend, leading up to our peak backbend next week.
 In a traditional vinyasa class, you usually will find this pose used towards the end of class as part of the cool down.

 Bridge pose can be used as either energizing or restorative which is why it is great for all level classes.
 In yoga, there are many modifications that can be made to a pose so that it fits your needs.
 A restorative bridge may simply be just lifting the hips and placing a block or two underneath your bottom for a more gentle heart opener.
 Whereas a more energizing bridge may be a deeper backbend bringing the hands underneath the lower back as I describe below.
 Remember to do what feels right in your body.

 How to do the pose:

-- Strengthens your back and shoulders
+- Strengthens the back muscles

-- Strengthens the core muscles
+- Strengthens the glutes

 Share your pose on Instagram, tagging @bridgesthroughlife and hashtags #bridgesthroughlife #yogaworkshopFridays